 Those were my experience.
 The process was not that hard, just a lot of passive time needed for cooling the ingredients between beating.
-Thus, advance prepare with a little patient is a must.
-I find that beating with mixer does save your hand a lot.
+Thus, advance preparation with a little patience is a must.
+I find that beating with a mixer does save your hand a lot.
 If you don’t have one, you could mix/knead it with your hand.
 You could also put them in a big wooden container and smash with a pestle…

-Due to the time consuming, I always make these in large batch and save unused portion in fridge.
+Due to the time consumption, I always make these in a large batch and save unused portions in the fridge.
 The fish paste, when thawing, could be recovered like new by adding 1-2 Tbsp sesame oil and light beating before proceeding.

 So without further, let’s head to the recipe.
 I usually double this though.